larrywalkerassociates/Analytical-Depletion-Function/Docs/Readme.md

-several factors that affect streamflow depletion and can be used as an initial estimate of the effects of a particular well on a nearby stream” and are “used by a number of states as the basis for making water-management regulatory decisions”(Barlow and Leake, 2012).
-To incorporate variable pumping rates, this program uses the principle of linear-superposition, which assumes that the aquifer and stream respond linearly to groundwater pumping (e.g. 2x higher pumping will result in 2x higher depletion all other things being equal).
+several factors that affect streamflow depletion and can be used as an initial estimate of the effects of a particular well on a nearby stream” and are “used by a number of states as the basis for making water-management regulatory decisions”(Barlow and Leake, 2012).<br/>
+<br/> Furthermore, to incorporate variable pumping rates this program
+uses the principle of linear-superposition, which assumes that the aquifer and stream respond linearly to groundwater pumping (e.g. 2x higher pumping will result in 2x higher depletion all other things being equal).
 An example where this would not be appropriate is if large drawdowns are induced, changing the transmissivity of the aquifer and thusly the response to pumping.

 ### Glover Solution